-The Joint Forest Management programme furnishes a good, example for involving local communities in management and restoration of degraded forests.
+The Joint Forest Management programme furnishes a good, example for involving local communities in the management and restoration of degraded forests.

-Ques 5: What are ‘sacred groves’?
+Q3.
+What are ‘sacred groves’?
 Give examples of some species of flora which are worshipped by the tribals.
 How has the ‘sacredness’ ascribed to plants and animals helped in protecting them?

 Certain tribal societies revere a particular species of flora which they have preserved from time immemorial.

-The Mundas and the Santhals of Chhotanagpur region worship Mahua (Bassia Latifolia) and Kadamba (Anthocaphalus cadamba) trees.
+The Mundas and the Santhals of the Chhotanagpur region worship Mahua (Bassia Latifolia) and Kadamba (Anthocaphalus cadamba) trees.

 The tribals of Orissa and Bihar worship tamarind (Tamarindus indica) and mango (Mangifera indica) trees during weddings.